Jukunye/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 3. [Add node at the end](./3-add_dnodeint_end.c) adds a new node at the end of a list.

 4. [Free list](./4-free_dlistint.c) - frees a list.

+5. [Get node at index](./5-get_dnodeint.c) - function that returns the nth node of a list.